Facts & Recommendations

 - lower intensity of sunlight to which the skin is exposed (fewer outdoor activities, regular use of sunscreens with a high sun protection factor, clothing covering a large part of the body)

 - reduced absorption through nutrition in old age, obesity or malabsorption.

 Low levels of vitamin D3 are associated with a poor bone health (which can lead to osteoporosis).

-Maternal vitamin D3 deficiency is associated with an increased risk of pre-eclampsia and gestational diabetes as well as risk of impairment in bones quality of the offspring and low birth weight.
+A maternal vitamin D3 deficiency is associated with an increased risk of pre-eclampsia, gestational diabetes as well as a low birth weight and impairment of the baby´s bone quality.

-Most countries have their own recommendations for vitamin D intake based on the sun exposure in specific groups of the population.
+Most countries have their own recommendations for vitamin D intake based on the sun exposure in certain population groups.

-The German Federal Institute of Risk Assessment (BfR) recommends as highest vitamin D3 concentration to be used in dietary supplements 20 µg (800 IU).
+The German Federal Institute of Risk Assessment (BfR) recommends recommends using 20 µg (800 IU) as the highest vitamin D3 concentration in dietary supplements.